Unitarian Universalist Church of Lancaster

 The Unitarian Universalist Church of Lancaster is a Unitarian Universalist church located at 538 West Chestnut Street, Lancaster, Pennsylvania.
 The church building is part of the Historic District of the City of Lancaster.
 The congregation is a member of the Unitarian Universalist Association, in the Association's Central East Region (Joseph Priestley District).
 Like all Unitarian Universalist churches, it is noncreedal, covenantal and religiously liberal.
-According to the UUA, the Lancaster church currently has 275 members and is an LGBTQIAA+ Welcoming Congregation.
+According to the UUA, the Lancaster church currently has 275 members and is an LGBTQIA+ Welcoming Congregation.

 Early history

 The church was established as a Unitarian congregation in 1902, in outreach between the expanding American Unitarian Association, then promoting a "new Unitarianism", and local businessmen and women who wanted a religiously liberal church in their community.
 The original congregation consisted of 13 men and 10 women; it met in temporary quarters until a new building could be erected for it (1908–1909).
 Originally called "The Church of Our Father, Unitarian", the congregation took its present name after the consolidation of the Unitarian and Universalist denominations in 1961.